 - Yusuke T. Maeda, Associate Professor

 - Lab. of complex fluids studies non-equilibrium and nonlinear dynamics involved in biological systems from experiment and theoretical approaches.
 The goal of our laboratory is to bring novel understandings of physics of collective systems far from equilibrium.
-Primary efforts are focused in projects listed below:
+To answer " what if life?" from physical view points, primary efforts are focused in projects listed below:

 - Fluid dynamics and transport phenomenon out of equilibrium